turulomio/unogenerator/README.md

 ## Changelog

+### 0.9.0 (2021-10-28)
+- Added monitor to restart server when needed.
+- Find and Replace method improved.
+- Automatically creates directories to save or export files.

 ### 0.8.0 (2021-10-18)
 - Added statistics and timing withd --debug DEBUG.
 - Process migrate to other port if there's a problem creating it.